 One tradition that will be missed this month, however, is Prime Day, after Amazon pushed up their annual deal days to June.
 But there’s no need to worry.
 “While we may not see some of the typical items that tend to go on sale this month, we do expect several categories will offer good deals,” says Nathan Burrow, deals editor at Wirecutter.

-While we bide our time for Prime Day later this year, here are some of the best things to buy in July — and a couple you should hold off on.
+So if you have items on your summer shopping list, here are some of the best things to buy in July — and a few you should skip for now.

 WHAT TO BUY IN JULY